-Over the first few weeks at Muirfield, Year 7 students will undertake the Peer Support Program.
+Over the first few weeks at Muirfield, Year 7 students will undertake the Peer Support program.
 Senior students welcome and induct the new cohort of Year 7 students into the Muirfield community.
-The program seeks to develop strong relationships and support between the peer support leaders and the junior students, and to nurture new friendships between the Year 7 students.
+The program seeks to develop strong relationships and support between the peer support leaders and the junior students as well as nurture new friendships for the Year 7 students.
 Students develop skills in teamwork, effective communication, positive social interactions and problem-solving.
-The program equips Year 7 students with a better understanding of important school logistics including location of classrooms and teachers, reading their timetables, appropriate areas for recess and lunch, access to printing and photocopying, and familiarity with school rules.
+The program equips Year 7 students with a better understanding of important school logistics including location of classrooms and teachers, reading their timetables, appropriate areas for recess and lunch and access the school rules.
 The peer support relationships continue as selected peer support leaders accompany the students to Year 7 camp.
-Through this initiative, the Muirfield vision and values are modelled to the Year 7 students and they soon become well integrated into the Muirfield community.